simonemargio/FreeCodeCampJavaScript/01-Basic-JavaScript/README.md

 ## Using "" and ''
 In JS they have the same purpose for strings.
 - var x = "This is a string"
-- var x = 'This is a string"
+- var x = 'This is a string'